June 20, 2024

 Each path also includes relevant data skills beyond Python, including SQL, the command line, and Git.
 Most courses also end with projects designed to help you apply what you’ve learned and expand your project portfolio.

-Dataquest’s premium subscription costs $399/yr (monthly option available), which gives you access to all courses and lessons.
+Dataquest’s premium subscription costs less than $400 a year (monthly option available), which gives you access to all courses and lessons.
 Most learners reach their goals in less than a year of part-time study.

 The Python Institute